Join the Discussion

 If you are considering purchasing medication from outside the U.S., be aware that, in most circumstances, it is technically not legal for individuals to import prescription drugs; however, U.S. government officials have stated that individuals who order non-controlled prescription drugs from Canada or other foreign sources (up to a three-month supply) for their own use are not being pursued or prosecuted.

-Are the drugs I receive from Canada identical to those received in the U.S.?
+Are drugs sold in Canada identical to those sold in the U.S.?

 The simple answer is that some medications sold in Canada are identical and others are not.
 The labeling, however, will almost always be different.
 The same applies for medications sold in other countries.